bendcat8888/_App-AR---Collection-Performance-System/README.md

 # Launch the application
 streamlit run Direct_Sales_Collection_Report_Streamlit.py
 ```
+## 🔒 Security & Configuration
+This project follows Zero-Trust principles.
+No credentials or secrets are stored in the source code.

+**Database Connection**
+The application reads settings from **Streamlit Secrets** or Environment Variables.
+Recommended local setup: `.streamlit/secrets.toml` (Excluded from Git).

 ## Operational Notes
 - Some modules depend on internal network resources (SQL Server and LDAP).
 Running outside the intended environment may require updating network endpoints and identity settings.